Moarales/GodotProjectMiniLeopard/README.md

 Godot Version v3.5.1

 ## Which Sensors does it Use?
-It uses the Gyro Sensor and changes directions of Bullets according to the Sensor .
+It uses the Acceleration Sensor and changes directions of Bullets according to the Sensor .